"KILLINURE" or "KILLYNURE"

 the home to the east that would have belonged to the MENARY family.

-Hill" to the north of Killynure House on account of a school
+Hill" to the north of Killynure House.
+The oral history is that a school

-there that had been started by the Jackson sisters (I know nothing
+there had been started by the Jackson sisters (I know nothing

-more of this enticing bit although the number 276 is likely where
+more of this enticing bit although the number 276 is likely roughly where

 it was).
 Nanogh Hill was also North-East of the House.
 The fields

-Field" (where the orchard was) and east of the lane at the front
+Field" (where the orchard was) and the part that was east of the lane at the front

-of the house was"Bush Field" with "Marlow Field" to
+of the house was called "Bush Field" with "Marlow Field" to

 |